Leo III the Isaurian: Legislation

 Leo reformed the silention, a type of restricted council instituted by Justinian I, transforming it into a special assembly in the Great Palace of Constantinople, in which the emperor would announce a solemn decision.

 Leo undertook a set of civil reforms including the abolition of the system of prepaying taxes which had weighed heavily upon the wealthier proprietors, the elevation of the serfs into a class of free tenants and the remodelling of family law, maritime law and criminal law, notably substituting mutilation for the death penalty in many cases.
 These punishments were contrary to the Roman legal tradition, and bear the influence of canon law.
-The new measures, which were embodied in a new code called the Ecloga (Selection), published in 741, met with some opposition on the part of the nobles and higher clergy.
-The Ecloga were a revision and abridgement of the sixth-century Code of Justinian.
-Leo's prologue to the Ecloga sets out his conception of law as requiring ethical significance founded upon God's will and divinely-sanctioned imperial authority.
-The authors of the legal codes of Basil I and Leo VI the Wise of the Macedonian dynasty formally rejected the Ecloga.
+The new measures, which were embodied in a new code called the Ekloge ton nomon (Selection), published in 741, met with some opposition on the part of the nobles and higher clergy.
+The Ekloge was a revision and abridgement of the sixth-century Code of Justinian.
+Leo's prologue to the Ekloge sets out his conception of law as requiring ethical significance founded upon God's will and divinely-sanctioned imperial authority.
+The authors of the legal codes of Basil I and Leo VI the Wise of the Macedonian dynasty formally rejected the Ekloge.

 Leo and his successor Constantine V transformed the Byzantine orphanotrophos into a magistrate.
 Prior to these legislative reforms, Byzantine law required that all orphans are passed into the Byzantine orphanage or to a monastery.